Encyclopedia … combined with a great Buyer's Guide!

 Curved Mirrors

-While many mirrors have a plain reflecting surface, many others are available with a curved (convex or concave) surface, for example for focusing laser beams or for imaging applications.
+While many mirrors have a plane reflecting surface, many others are available with a curved (convex or concave) surface, for example for focusing laser beams or for imaging applications.

-There are also parabolic mirrors, having a surface with a parabolic shape.
+There are also parabolic mirrors, having a surface with a parabolic rather than spherical shape, which can be advantageous.
 For tight focusing, one often uses off-axis parabolic mirrors, which allow one to have the focus well outside the incoming beam.

 Deformable Mirrors